-Policy P100:02 and P100:14 requires staff with administrative investigation responsibilities receive Specialized PREA investigation training prior to conducting an investigation.
-Training is required to be provided by a qualified provider using an approved curriculum that includes:

-- Techniques for interviewing sex abuse victims - · Proper use of Miranda and Garrity warnings - · Sexual abuse evidence collection in confinement settings - · Criteria and evidence required to substantiate a case for administrative action or prosecution referral

-The auditor was provided the Sexual Assault Investigation Training curriculum used to train staff on administrative investigations.
+115.234 Specialized training: Investigations Auditor Overall Determination: Meets Standard Auditor Discussion Policy P100:02 and P100:14 requires staff with administrative investigation responsibilities receive Specialized PREA investigation training prior to conducting an investigation.
+Training is required to be provided by a qualified provider using an approved curriculum that includes: Techniques for interviewing sex abuse victims Proper use of Miranda and Garrity warnings Sexual abuse evidence collection in confinement settings Criteria and evidence required to substantiate a case for administrative action or prosecution referral The auditor was provided the Sexual Assault Investigation Training curriculum used to train staff on administrative investigations.
 The Curriculum and training was provided by the Massachusetts Department of Corrections.
 The training includes:

-- · Inner Perimeter Security Training

-- · Crime Scene Management/Dissemination and Discovery

-- Task Maps

-- · Crime Scene Management

-- · Evidence Collection/Tagging/Filing

-- Chain of Custody

-- · Searches and Evidence Collection

-- Photography

-- Sexual Assault Response

-- Sexual Assault Evidence Gathering

-- Understand the dynamics of a PREA interview

-- Proper use of Miranda and Garity Warnings

-- · Build rapport with victims and suspects during the interviewing process

-- · Overcome common challenges of obtaining relevant information from victims and suspects of sexual abuse allegations in confinement

-- · Apply appropriate techniques to a victim and suspected perpetrator interview

-- Documentation

-- Reports and credibility

-- Summary of facts

-- Statements

-- Phone and video recordings

-- · Protect all inmates and staff who report or cooperate with a sexual abuse/harassment investigation from retaliation

-- · Track inmates at high risk of being sexually victimized and sexually abusive

-- · Prepare and deliver a sexual abuse incident review

-The training was appropriate for the requirements of this standard.
-The PREA Coordinator and the Senior Program Director for the facility were trained on how to be an instructor for administrative investigator training.
+Inner Perimeter Security Training Crime Scene Management/Dissemination and Discovery Task Maps Crime Scene Management Evidence Collection/Tagging/Filing Chain of Custody Searches and Evidence Collection Photography Sexual Assault Response Sexual Assault Evidence Gathering Understand the dynamics of a PREA interview Proper use of Miranda and Garity Warnings Build rapport with victims and suspects during the interviewing process Overcome common challenges of obtaining relevant information from victims and suspects of sexual abuse allegations in confinement Apply appropriate techniques to a victim and suspected perpetrator interview Documentation Reports and credibility Statements Phone and video recordings Protect all inmates and staff who report or cooperate with a sexual abuse/ harassment investigation from retaliation Track inmates at high risk of being sexually victimized and sexually abusive Prepare and deliver a sexual abuse incident review The training was appropriate for the requirements of this standard.
+The PREA Coordinator and the Senior Director for Ohio Reentry Programs were trained on how to be an instructor for administrative investigator training.
 She facilitates training and refresher training for VOA staff using this curriculum.
-Most recently, the PREA Coordinator collaborated with other trained administrative investigators around the state of Ohio to provide training to new PREA administrative investigators.

-The facility has three trained administrative investigators, and five agency administrative investigators who do not work inside a reentry center.
-The Senior Program Director and the Clinical Manager are the primary investigators for the facility.
+The facility has twenty-eight trained administrative investigators, both agency and facility.
+The Program Director and the Assistant Program Director are the primary investigators for the facility.
 The auditor interviewed all three investigators during the onsite visit.
 The investigators discussed the techniques learned from the training including trauma informed interviews, removing biases, evaluating evidence, and preponderance of evidence versus reasonable doubt.
-Because the facility is part of a private, non-profit agency, the rules to Garity and Miranda do not apply; however, the investigators report to the auditor that when an allegation involves a staff member, the PREA Coordinator will take the lead in the investigation and refer to the local police department if the allegation seems to be criminal in nature.
+Because the facility is part of a private, nonprofit agency, the rules to Garity and Miranda do not apply; however, the investigators report to the auditor that when an allegation involves a staff member, the PREA Coordinator will take the lead in the investigation and refer to the local police department if the allegation seems to be criminal in nature.
 The administrative investigation will resume after a criminal investigation or with permission from the legal authority.